DNA computing: Applications, examples, and recent developments

 In 1994 Leonard Adleman presented the first prototype of a DNA computer.
 The TT-100 was a test tube filled with 100 microliters of a DNA solution.
 He managed to solve an instance of the directed Hamiltonian path problem.
-In Adleman's experiment, the Hamiltonian Path Problem was implemented notationally as "travelling salesman problem".
+In Adleman's experiment, the Hamiltonian Path Problem was implemented notationally as the "travelling salesman problem".
 For this purpose, different DNA fragments were created, each one of them representing a city that had to be visited.
 Every one of these fragments is capable of a linkage with the other fragments created.
 These DNA fragments were produced and mixed in a test tube.
 Within seconds, the small fragments form bigger ones, representing the different travel routes.
 Through a chemical reaction, the DNA fragments representing the longer routes were eliminated.
 The remains are the solution to the problem, but overall, the experiment lasted a week.
 However, current technical limitations prevent the evaluation of the results.
 Therefore, the experiment isn't suitable for the application, but it is nevertheless a proof of concept.